Erik84750/turntable-controller/README.md

   g. a 3D printable casing for this project, downloadable .stl files.

   h. turntable track polarity control: ACS712-based sensor controls the DCC track polarity.
 Omron G6S-2 5VDC relay.
+Measured reaction time is 2 microseonds.
+Therefor it beats every short-circuit or overload detection including the DCC-EX Command Station.

   3. Software
     a.
 C++ custom software with a very wide range of options and features